steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 ### Module Factory

-A module (Windows: Dynamic Link Library, MAC: Mach-O Bundle, Linux: package) contains the implementation of one or more components (e.g. VST 3 effects).
+A module (Windows: Dynamic Link Library, macOS: Mach-O Bundle, Linux: package) contains the implementation of one or more components (e.g. VST 3 effects).
 A **VST-MA** module must contain a class factory where meta-data and create-methods for the components are registered.\
 The host has access to this factory through the [Steinberg::IPluginFactory](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1IPluginFactory.html) interface.
 This is the anchor point for the module and it is realized as a C-style export function named [GetPluginFactory](https://steinbergmedia.github.io/vst3_doc/base/group__pluginBase.html#ga843ac97a36dfc717dadaa7192c7e8330).
 You can find an export definition file in the SDK - *public.sdk/source/main/winexport.def*  (*public.sdk/source/main/macexport.exp*) which can be used to export this function or you could use the macro SMTG_EXPORT_SYMBOL directly in cpp file (check *public.sdk/source/main/dllmain.cpp* for example).\
 [GetPluginFactory](https://steinbergmedia.github.io/vst3_doc/base/group__pluginBase.html#ga843ac97a36dfc717dadaa7192c7e8330) is declared as follows: